 Located in County Galway, Connemara National Park is one of Ireland's six national parks.
 Founded and opened to the public in 1980, the majority of the land had previously been part of the Kylemore Abbey estate.
 Evidence of human settlement across the park include 4,000-year-old megalithic court tombs and a 19th-century graveyard.

 Comprising three thousand hectares of mountains, bogs, heaths, grasslands and woods, Connemara National Park is a nature-lover's paradise; home to countless native species including red deer, wild ponies and peacock butterflies.
-The park is also home to several of the famous Twelve Bens, the unmistakeable range of mountains which gives such character to the landscape of this part of Ireland.
+The park is also home to several of the famous Twelve Bens, the unmistakable range of mountains which gives such character to the landscape of this part of Ireland.
 Dedicated walkers will find plenty of challenge here, but easier strolls can also be found on nearby Diamond Hill.

 Head to the northern reaches of the park, near Letterfrack village, to find the Connemara National Park Visitor Centre and tea rooms.